EU firms renew Iran oil deals to win sanction reprieve

-LONDON Italian, Spanish and Greek companies have extended most of their oil supply deals with Iran for 2012, so that most of Tehran's supplies to the European Union are likely be exempted from sanctions for at least the first half of the year.
+LONDON, Jan 12 Italian, Spanish and Greek companies have extended most of their oil supply deals with Iran for 2012, meaning the lion's share of Iran's supplies to the European Union would likely be exempted from sanctions for at least the first half of the year.

-Trading sources told Reuters that Italy's Saras (SRS.MI), ERG (ERG.MI) and Iplom, Greece's Hellenic (HEPr.AT) as well as Spain's Repsol (REP.MC) have either extended or have not scrapped existing term supply contacts with Iran for 2012.
+Trading sources told Reuters that Italy's Saras, ERG and Iplom, Greece's Hellenic as well as Spain's Repsol have either extended or have not scrapped existing term supply contacts with Iran for 2012.

 "We kept our 2-year deal with Iran," said a trader with a refiner.